howerj/liblisp/liblisp.md

 The numerical constant ["e"][].
 It also breaks with the usual variable naming convention like ["pi"][] does.

+#### List of all defined variables and functions

+##### Built in subroutines

+        &                  Perform a bitwise AND on two integers
+        |                  Perform a bitwise OR on two integers
+        ^                  Perform a bitwise XOR on two integers ~                  Perform a bitwise inversion on an integer
+        +                  Add two numbers
+        -                  Subtract a number from another number
+        *                  Multiply two numbers together
+        %                  Calculate the remainder of a division /                  Divide two numbers
+        =                  Test for equality
+        eq                 Test for equality
+        >                  Greater than test
+        <                  Less than test
+        cons               Create a new cons cell
+        car                Get the first value of a cons cell cdr                Get the second value of a cons cell list               Create a list from multiple expressions match              Match a string based on a patten scons              Concatenate two strings
+        scar               Get the first character in a string scdr               Get a string excluding the first character eval               Evaluate an expression
+        trace-level!
+Set the trace level
+        gc                 Control the garbage collector
+        length             Get the length of an expression or string input?
+Check if an IO object is set up for reading output?
+Check if an IO object is set up for writing eof?
+Check if an IO object has its End Of File marker set flush              Flush an output stream
+        tell               Get the current file position indicator seek               Perform a seek in a file open               Open an IO object for reading or writing (not both) get-char           Get a character
+        get-delim          Read in a line delimited by a character read               Read in a S-Expression
+        put                Print a string, unescaping it
+        put-char           Print a character
+        print              Print out an S-Expression
+        ferror             Check if an IO object has encountered an error system             Run a command in the systems command processor remove             Remove files
+        rename             Rename files
+        all-symbols        Return all the symbols encountered (bound or not) hash-create        Create a hash table
+        hash-lookup        Lookup a value in a hash by string hash-insert        Insert a value into a hash coerce             Convert types
+        time               Return the time
+        getenv             Get an environment variable
+        random             The Pseudo Random Number Generator
+        seed               Seed the Pseudo Random Number Generator date               Return a list of integers representing the date assoc              Find a value in an association list locale!
+Set the locale
+        trace              Control the tracing of an object binary-logarithm   Calculate the binary logarithm of an integer close              Close an IO object
+        type-of            Return an integer-enum for the type of an object timed-eval         Eval with execution time

+##### math.h

+        log                Compute the natural logarithm of a float log10              Compute the logarith of a float in base 10 fabs               Return the absolute
+        sin                Sine of an angle (in radians) cos                Cosine of an angle (in radians) tan                Tangent of an angle (in radians) asin               Arc Sine
+        acos               Arc Cosine
+        atan               Arc Tangent
+        sinh               Hyperbolic Sine
+        cosh               Hyperbolic Cosine
+        tanh               Hyperbolic Tangent
+        exp                Eulers constant raised to the power of X sqrt               Squareroot of a float
+        ceil               Round upwards
+        floor              Round downwards
+        pow                Computer X raised to the Y modf               Split a value into integer and fractional parts

+##### line-editor (optional)

+        line-editor-mode   Change the line editing mode
+        history-length     Change the number of records stored in the history file clear-screen       Clear the screen

+##### integers

+        *seek-cur*         Seek from current file marker with seek *seek-set*         Seek from the beginning of a file with seek *seek-end*         Seek from the end of a file with seek *random-max*       Maximum number a random number can be *integer-max*      Maximum number an integer can be *integer-min*      Minimum number an integer can be *integer*          Integer   type option for coerce or type-of *symbol*           Symbol    type option for coerce or type-of *cons*             Cons      type option for coerce or type-of *string*           String    type option for coerce or type-of *hash*             Hash      type option for coerce or type-of *io*               IO        type option for type-of
+        *float*            Float     type option for coerce or type-of *procedure*        Procedure type option type-of
+        *primitive*        Primitive type option for type-of
+        *f-procedure*      Fexpr     type option for type-of
+        *user-defined*     User-define type option for type-of
+        *file-in*          File   input  option for open
+        *file-out*         File   output option for open
+        *string-in*        String input  option for open
+        *string-out*       String output option for open
+        *lc-all*           Locale all option for locale!
+        *lc-collate*       Locale collate option for locale!
+        *lc-ctype*         Locale C-type option for locale!
+        *lc-monetary*      Locale money formatting option for locale!
+        *lc-numeric*       Locale numeric option for locale!
+        *lc-time*          Locale time option for locale!
+        *trace-off*        Option for trace, turn it off *trace-marked*     Option for trace, trace only marked objects *trace-all*        Option for trace, trace all expression evaluations *gc-on*            Option for gc, Turn Garbage Collection on *gc-postpone*      Option for gc, Postpone Garbage Collection, temporarily *gc-off*           Option for gc, Turn off Garbage Collection permanently *eof*              End-Of-File marker
+        *args*             Command line options passed into the interpreter *history-file*     If using libline, it contains the history file name *have-math*        't if the math library is available, '() otherwise *have-line*        't if the line editor is available, '() otherwise *version*          The version of this interpreter if known *commit*           Commit version
+        *repository-origin* Origin of the lisp interpreters repository

+##### floats
+        pi                 The mathematical constant pi
+        e                  Euler's number

 <div id='References'/>
 ## References